-You don't think about how exchange rates affect you until you travel.
-But they impact the value of the dollar.
-That affects everything you buy, from groceries to gas.
-Here are more surprising ways exchange rates affect you.
+Exchange rates affect you whether you travel or not.
+They impact the value of the dollar every day of the week.
+That affects everything you buy from groceries to gas.
+Here are six of the ways exchange rates affect you.

 A weak dollar makes import prices higher.
 That lowers your standard of living because you'll pay more for imported fruits vegetables, and other groceries.
 It also causes inflation.
 That erodes your purchasing power over time.

 A strong dollar even hurts companies that don't export.
-That's because they are now competing with cheaper imports.
+They are now competing with cheaper imports.
 U.S. customers will buy those less expensive imports instead of those Made in America.
 The U.S. manufacturer must lower prices to remain competitive.
 That means less profitability.

 For those reasons, a strong dollar slows economic growth.
 It also results in fewer jobs for American workers.

 A strong dollar means that demand for U.S. Treasurys is also strong.
-That's because most countries buy Treasurys when they need to store U.S. currencies.
+Most countries buy Treasurys when they need to store U.S. currencies.
 They do that so their exporters can do business with America.
 When demand for Treasurys is high, that makes interest rates low.
 A strong dollar means loans are less expensive.
 That includes mortgages, auto loans, and school loans.
-It also keeps a lid on credit card debt rates, and adjustable-rate loans.
-For more, see Relation Between Treasury Notes and Mortgages.
+It also keeps a lid on credit card debt rates and adjustable-rate loans.

 A strong dollar can either help or hurt stocks.
 It depends on the reason.
 Investors buy dollars when they think the U.S. economy is strong.
-That means they are also more likely to invest in U.S. companies through the stock market.
+They are also more likely to invest in U.S. companies through the stock market.
 On the other hand, a strong dollar makes U.S. stocks more expensive.
 That might make U.S. stocks too expensive for foreign investors.

 The exchange rate tells you how much you can buy in your destination country.
 When the U.S. dollar is strong, you'll be able to buy more.
 If it's weak, then you might want to postpone the trip because everything will be more expensive.

 There's a way to avoid the exchange rate impact on your trip.
-You could go to one of the 66 countries that pegs its currency to the dollar.
-That means a trip to that country will always cost the same, no matter what the dollar does.
+You could go to one of the countries that pegs its currency to the dollar.
+A trip to that country won't become more expensive when the dollar declines.
 In the current economy, the dollar is relatively strong so it's a good time to go.